-I went for a lovely walk this afternoon and it reminded me how important our wild places are, especially at the moment.
-This is a piece on my local patch, first published Friday 9 October in The Guardian Country Diary.
+Went for a lovely walk this afternoon that reminded me how vital our wild places are, especially at the moment.
+This is a piece on the importance of my local patch, first published Friday 9 October in The Guardian Country Diary.

 There’s a spring-fed sliver of alder carr shaped like a thought bubble near the source of the River Purwell.
 Before the pandemic, I volunteered here with the local wildlife trust and I’m often drawn back to this swampy woodland in search of solace and inspiration.
 Alongside the holloway that skirts the carr’s eastern edge, I learnt to lay a hedge, or ‘plash’ it to use an old Hertfordshire term.
 On a raised bank unceremoniously named The Dump, I’ve coppiced elder and hazel to allow light to reach the understorey and when life is too loud and angular, I sit with the mosses or settle in the sedges on the riverbank and watch the little egrets fly by, trailing their washing-up glove feet behind them.

 As I dip into the wood on this hazy autumn morning, the lopsided basketry of the laid hedge looks familiar and welcoming.
 After several grim housebound weeks recovering from Lyme Disease, the act of walking into the carr feels like an exhalation, a gentle homecoming.
 In front of me, as if anticipating my return, the wood’s last surviving black poplar has lowered a drawbridge – a vast plank of riven bark, taller than a woman, now lying across the path.
 The top half has fractured, sending corky chunks drifting off into a sea of dog’s mercury and hedge woundwort like a disintegrating life raft.
 This poplar’s days are numbered; already the wood is reclaiming its bare trunk in alder, elder and bittersweet spirals.